Patricio Valenzuela Aros

 About me

-Patricio Valenzuela is an Assistant Professor of Finance at the Universidad de los Andes, Chile.
+Patricio Valenzuela is an Associate Professor of Finance at the Universidad de los Andes, Chile.
 He is also a research fellow at the Millennium Institute MIPP and the Wharton Financial Institutions Center, University of Pennsylvania.

 Professor Valenzuela’s primary areas of research are corporate finance, financial economics, international finance, and development economics.
 He has empirically investigated the determinants of corporate credit risk and their impact on bond spreads and credit ratings, the costs and benefits of financial openness, the determinants of financial development and inclusion, the effects of natural disasters on financial markets, the effects of inequality on growth and credit, and the relationship between demographic factors and domestic savings rates.